Acquisition Integration Playbook

 - Check the site’s back-links / keyword profile for anything that says Viagra / drugs

 I’m not kidding about the last one.
 It happened on my first deal.
+Owned by the Russian Viagra link spammer mob.
 Good Due Diligence, eh?

 Boosting Revenue & Site Speed

 The simple version of this section: if your site is of sufficient size, AdSense is rarely your highest paying display advertising option.
 The good new is there is no shortage of people who would like to help you take advantage of this opportunity.
 The bad news?
 Well, there’s a reason I was firing at least one non-Google Advertising network per year…

 Until I met Ezoic.
 They are an ad optimization company built off the Google ad exchange.
 They were originally founded by a group of website investors, who wanted to automate the AdSense optimization process for their portfolio (testing different layouts).
 Their focus has evolved into selling advertising optimization.
 They bring three things to the table:

 - Expose our advertising inventory to a larger pool of buyer (for higher bids)

 - Optimize the placement of individual ads on our site (automatically)

 - Platform to make websites faster (free CDN, cache, SiteSpeed app)